 - One article from an issue of a journal/periodical, or conference proceedings

 - One short story or poem - not more than 10 pages in length - from an anthology,

 - One report of a single case from a published report of judicial proceedings

 Newspapers, printed music, maps, charts & workbooks, workcards & assignment sheets are not covered by the CLA licence.

 How do I request material?

-- Directly via your reading list.
-More information on Reading Lists
+- Directly via your resource list.
+More information on Resource Lists

 - Bookmark the item you wish to request digitisation for on your list